- Chart

 Core Business Areas

-- Ferrous Minerals: Vale's primary segment, focused on the mining, processing, and sale of iron ore and iron ore pellets.
-Includes manganese ore and other ferrous products.
+- Ferrous Minerals: This segment is Vale's largest and most significant, focused on the exploration, mining, processing, and sale of iron ore and pellets.
+It includes iron ore fines, iron ore pellets, and agglomerated iron ore.

 Leadership and Structure